docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.md

   AEGP_GlobalRefcon    *global_refconP)
 ```

-The plug-in’s entry point, exported in the [PiPL Resources](../intro/pipl-resources.md#intro-pipl-resources), is called just once during launch; all other calls to the AEGP go to the functions it’s registered.
+The plug-in's entry point, exported in the [PiPL Resources](../intro/pipl-resources.md#intro-pipl-resources), is called just once during launch; all other calls to the AEGP go to the functions it's registered.

 This is very different from the effect plug-in model, where all communication comes through the same entry point.

-Because plug-in load order may vary, it’s never a good idea to acquire suites not provided by After Effects during your entry point function.
+Because plug-in load order may vary, it's never a good idea to acquire suites not provided by After Effects during your entry point function.
 Rather, wait until the appropriate hook function(s).

 The AEGP [API Versions](../intro/compatibility-across-multiple-versions.md#intro-compatibility-across-multiple-versions-api-versions) can help distinguish between different versions of After Effects, in case the AEGP needs to behave differently or handle different behavior.